taishi0514/freemarket_sample_65a/README.md

 ### Assocition

  - belong_to :user
  - belong_to :trade
  - belong_to :categorie
+ - belong_to :brand
  - has_many :images
  - has_many :reviews
  - has_many :comments

 ### tradesテーブル